Master Reading EKG Strips: Step-by-Step Guide for Developers

 5. Analyze the QRS Complex: Measure the width of the QRS complex, with a normal width being less than 0.12 seconds.
 A wider QRS may indicate a bundle branch block or other conduction abnormalities.
 The platform's advanced algorithms ensure accurate width measurements, even in the presence of artifacts.

 7. Interpret the Overall Trace: Combine your findings to interpret the overall EKG trace.
 Look for patterns that may indicate specific arrhythmias or other cardiac conditions.
-The platform aids this evaluation by offering a clearer perspective of the whole area, improving diagnostic precision.
+The platform aids this evaluation by offering a clearer perspective of the whole trace, improving diagnostic precision.

 Each box represents a step in the EKG reading process.
 Follow the arrows to see how to move from one step to the next, ensuring a thorough analysis of the heart's activity.